TUDelft-CS4110/2016-0x90/summaries/Evolutionary-testing-of-classes-summary.md

 #### Insertion of method invocation
 New methods are generated with generated input values
 #### Removal of method invocation
-Randomly choosen methods are being removed.
+Randomly chosen methods are being removed.
 #### One-point crossover
 During a union of chromosomes at a randomly selected line, the confliction variables are being renamed, constructors are added or removed, methods are added or removed.